Obsidian-TTRPG-Community/Starfinder-SRD-Markdown/Rules/SF1E/Starship Mechanics/Starship Mechanics.md

 ---
+cssclasses:
-aliases:
+aliases: []
-tags:
+tags: []
 ---

 # Starship Combat Rules

 The fathomless depths of space are dangerous to even the most experienced crews, but they can be deadly to those who wander the stars unprepared.
 Planet-crushing black holes, invisible radiation belts, and chaotic meteor storms are found in any system.
 But of all the hazards that you might encounter between the stars, hostile vessels are by far the most common.
 The following rules govern combat between starships—or in rare cases, between immense spacefaring creatures.

 # Roles

 **Source** _Starfinder Core Rulebook pg.
 316_
 The actions crew members on a starship can take depend upon their roles.
 For most roles, multiple people can perform actions each round, but for other roles, only one person can fill that role and only one action for that role can be performed each round.
 Your role also determines when you act in combat.
 Starship combat uses the five roles below.
 You should declare your role when you board a ship (if you declare yourself a passenger, however, you take no special actions in combat unless you assume a role), though you can change your role in the heat of combat (see page 322).
 See Building Starships on page 292 for information on starship terminology, systems, and stat blocks.

 ## Captain